 - Pass on extended warranties: These warranties are never worth the price you pay.
 In addition, if you use the right credit card, you’ll get an extended warranty through the card.

 - Get prescriptions from Costco: I was surprised to learn recently that the cost of a prescription can vary significantly from one pharmacy to the next.
-We are talking hundreds of dollars some times.
-You can check out the story on the PBS Newshour.
+We are talking hundreds of dollars sometimes.
 One tool to help you find the lowest cost is a website called GoodRx.

 - Use Manilla to avoid missed payments: Manilla is a free tool that enables you to link your monthly bills online.
 Once linked, you’ll receive notices when each bill comes due.